Local Food Systems: An Overview

 Introduction

 The term “food system” refers to the overlapping processes that connect the complex spectrum of food production to food processing, consumption, and ultimately, disposal.
-It is sometimes described as including all processes involved in keeping us fed: growing, harvesting, processing (ortransforming or changing), packaging, transporting, marketing, consuming, and disposing of food and food packages.
+It is sometimes described as including all processes involved in keeping us fed: growing, harvesting, processing (or transforming or changing), packaging, transporting, marketing, consuming, and disposing of food and food packages.
 The United States’ food system is predominantly characterized as a complex and globally integrated system in which products are routinely produced, processed, and transported up to thousands of miles to the point of consumption.

-“Local Food Systems,” as used here, refers to several interrelated pieces that connect to make “local food” a component of the US agricultural food system.
+“Local Food Systems,” as used here, refers to several interrelated pieces that connect to make “local food” a component of the U.S. agricultural food system.
 The term “community food system” is sometimes used interchangeably with the term “local food system.”
 Generally speaking, local food is food that travels the entire supply chain (from production to consumption) in the same locality.
 What is considered local is highly dependent on geography.
 In cities like New York, food may be considered local only if it is grown and sold within a certain neighborhood, whereas Alaskans may consider food local if it was grown within a couple hundred-mile radius.
 Because there is no federally established definition, the meaning of “local food” can vary substantially between state and local governments, nonprofit organizations, and the private sector.

 Local and community food systems have risen in popularity during the 21st century.
 As evidence of this growth, USDA points to the growth of farmers’ markets, which have nearly tripled, and the initiation of numerous farm-to-school programs.
-Although there is a recent growth trend in local foods, many of the farming techniques used by local farms, such as regenerative agriculture and direct-to-consumer market models, such as Community Supported Agriculture (CSA) are not new.
+Although there is a recent growth trend in local food, many of the farming techniques used by local farms, such as regenerative agriculture and direct-to-consumer market models, such as Community Supported Agriculture (CSA) are not new.
 In fact, many hallmarks of the local food system have ties to historic Black, Indigenous, People of Color (BIPOC) communities.
 Many BIPOC individuals helped build the foundation of the local food system we see today.
 One notable figure is Professor Booker T. Whately who studied and wrote many articles on regenerative agriculture and created an early form of CSA.
-To learn more Prof. Whately, click here.
+To learn more about Prof. Whately, click here.

 Elements of a Local Food System